General questions about Cabarete, Swell and the Rooms

 Questions about surfing

 No, we don’t: There are other breaks, some of them are world-class on their day.
 However, we know from years of experience living and surfing here that you must be a very competent surfer already to safely surf those spots, as they are often a long paddle out against strong currents.
 Unlike Encuentro, those other surfing spots also require a certain swell height and direction to make them worth a visit.
 We can certainly offer advice and help to expert surfers on where to go and when, if you are staying with us.

-Here is a little list of essentials: *1 Sunscreen (at least SPF30 and waterproof) *2 A pair of board shorts; longer is better as you will protect your legs from a rash. *3 A rash-guard for when your surf course is over (during your course you must wear one of our Swell rash guards). *4 (Optional) Surf booties: Swell will provide you with reef booties but do bring your own if you prefer to wear shoes noone else’s feet have been inside!
-We also provide beach towels.
-Before you arrive at Swell, Clare will send you an email with links to follow to prepare for your surf course, including some great exercises you can do to improve upper body strength; essential for paddling and popping up.
+Here is a little list of essentials: *1 Sunscreen (at least SPF30 and waterproof) *2 A pair of board shorts; longer is better as you will protect your legs from a rash. *3 A rash-guard for when your surf course is over (during your course you must wear one of our Swell rash guards). *4 Surf booties: we surf over a reef which in itself is not sharp, but there can be sea urchins between the rocks; if you bring surf booties, you will prevent getting any of the little spikes in your feet.
+We recommend Rip Curl, Billabong, O'Neill or Quicksilver split toe booties, at least 2mm thick; they should be a snug fit.
+Clare will send you an email with links to follow to prepare for your surf course, including some great exercises you can do to improve upper body strength; essential for paddling and popping up.

 Questions about getting to us